jinaga/jinaga_com/src/content/posts/quick-example.md

 const posts = await j.query(postsInSite, site);
 ```

-Again, run this code in the browser.
+Again, run this code in the browser or mobile client.
 There is no need to set up an API to perform this query on the server.

 ### Displaying facts